Joe Jagersberger

-Joseph W. Jagersberger (14 February 1884 in Wiener Neustadt, Austria – 5 October 1952 in Racine, Wisconsin) was an Austrian-American racecar driver.
+Joseph William Jagersberger (born Josef Wilhelm Jagersberger; February 14, 1884 – October 5, 1952) was an American racing driver and mechanical engineer.

 Background

+Jagersberger was born in Wiener Neustadt, southwest of Vienna, in Cisleithania, the Austrian component of the Austro-Hungarian Empire.
+As a teenager, Jagersberger moved to Paris, where he worked at a Mercedes dealership.

-Jagersberger immigrated to the United States in 1902, and settled in Racine, Wisconsin.
+While in Paris, Jagersberger met American racer Harry Harkness, and decided to emigrate United States in 1902, eventually settling in Racine, Wisconsin.
 He married Amanda Olle in 1919.
 He started working at Case Corporation in Racine to develop a car racing program.

-Racing and car designer
+Auto designer and racer

 1911 Indianapolis 500

-He started eighth in the first Indianapolis 500 in 1911 in a Case chassis.
+Jagersberger started eighth in the first Indianapolis 500 in 1911 in a Case chassis.
 The steering knuckle on his car broke and he had to bow out of the race after 87 laps, and finished 31st.
-The spinning car veered back and forth across the track, down the pit lane, and back on the track.
+The spinning car veered back and forth across the track, down the pit lane, and back onto the track.
 It hit the judges stand, and the judges fled their posts.
-Jagerberger's riding mechanic flew out of the car and on the track.
+Jagerberger's riding mechanic flew out of the car and onto the track.
 The next driver on the scene had to avoid the riding mechanic.
-Several drivers were taken out in the melee, including Harry Knight, Herber Lytle, and Eddie Hearne.
+Several drivers were taken out in the melee, including Harry Knight, Herbert Lytle, and Eddie Hearne.
 Knight's riding mechanic was the only person who suffered an injury, but his back fully recovered.
 The leaders of the race safely navigated through the wrecked cars.
-The judges milled around the accident scene and did not score.
-Around this time Ray Harroun did a driver exchange.
-The incident caused a controversy about if Harroun actually won the race.

 Career-ending accident

-He continued to race and in November 1911, in Columbia, South Carolina, he struck a fence due to a broken steering knuckle.
-He was in the hospital for several months, and his right leg was amputated, which ended his racing career.
+Jagersberger continued to race and in November 1911, in Columbia, South Carolina, he struck a fence due to a burst tire.
+He was in the hospital for several months, having his right leg was amputated, which ended his racing career.

 Motor company

-He continued to design cylinder heads and peripheral equipment and he started his own company, Rajo Motor and Manufacturing, several years later.
+Jagersberger continued to design cylinder heads and peripheral equipment and he started his own company, Rajo Motor and Manufacturing, several years later.